Cardiothoracic Surgery

 The University of Iowa cardiothoracic surgery program is the third oldest program of its kind in the United States.
 Since its establishment in 1948 as a division within the Department of Surgery, it is now its own department providing operative interventions for patients with diseases of the chest and performing a broad range of the most current and innovative surgical procedures.

-Cardiothoracic surgery's facilities are located at University of Iowa Hospitals & Clinics.
-Each year cardiothoracic surgeons at the hospitals perform more than 500 adult and pediatric heart surgeries, including coronary bypasses, transplants, and placement of mechanical cardiac assist devices; minimally invasive procedures such as mitral valve replacement and epicardial lead placement; and more than 600 general thoracic surgeries with emphasis on esophageal and lung diseases.
-Preparations are underway for providing coronary artery bypass grafting using robotics.
+Cardiothoracic surgery's facilities are located at University of Iowa Health Care.
+Each year cardiothoracic surgeons at the hospitals perform more than 500 adult and pediatric heart surgeries, including coronary bypasses, transplants, and placement of mechanical cardiac assist devices; minimally invasive procedures such as mitral valve replacement and epicardial lead placement; coronary artery bypass grafting using robotics; and more than 600 general thoracic surgeries with emphasis on esophageal and lung diseases.

 The Perfusion Technology Program is a 20-month program of study.
 For more information about the Perfusion Technology Program, visit the Perfusion Technology Program website.